-According to the National Council on Aging, one in three older Americans fall down every year.
-Falls are the leading cause of both fatal and nonfatal injuries for people over age 65.
-Older adults who take fall prevention seriously reduce their risk for hip fractures, broken bones and head injuries, and increase their chances of maintaining their health and independence.
+As we age, falling may seem unavoidable, but there are ways to beat the odds of falling.
+According to the National Council on Aging, one in four adults ages 65 and older fall each year.
+While falls are the leading cause of both fatal and nonfatal injuries for people over age 65, falls are preventable.
+Older adults who take actions to avoid falls can greatly reduce their risk for hip fractures, broken bones, and head injuries, as well as increase their chances of maintaining their health and independence.

-- Balance and gait: As we age, most of us lose some coordination, flexibility and balance — primarily through inactivity, making it easier to fall.
+- Balance and walking/gait issues.
+As we age, we may start to lose some coordination, flexibility and balance (primarily through inactivity), making it easier to fall.

-- Vision: In the aging eye, less light reaches the retina, making contrasting edges, tripping hazards and obstacles harder to see.
+- Eyesight issues.
+As the eye ages, less light reaches the retina, making contrasting edges, tripping hazards and obstacles harder to see.

-- Medications: Some prescriptions and over-the-counter medications can cause dizziness, dehydration or interactions with each other that can lead to a fall.
+- Medications.
+Some prescription and over-the-counter medications can cause side effects such as dizziness and dehydration, or interactions with other medications that can contribute to a fall.

-- Chronic conditions: More than 90 percent of older adults have at least one chronic condition such as diabetes, stroke or arthritis.
-Often, these increase the risk of falling because they result in lost function, inactivity, depression, pain or multiple medications.
+- Chronic conditions.
+More than 80 percent of older adults have at least one chronic condition such as diabetes, stroke, obesity or arthritis.
+These conditions may increase one’s fall risk due to a loss of function, inactivity, depression, pain or needing to take multiple medications.

 You can minimize the chances of falling, or help a loved one, by taking simple steps: